 Google's equity incentive plan was drafted sufficiently broadly to enable options to be transferable without the need for Google shareholder approval to amend the plan.
 Many other companies’ plans would likely limit transferability of options to family members.
 Accordingly, most companies seeking to implement a similar transferable option program will likely need to obtain shareholder approval to do so.
 Note that ISOs become nonqualified stock options if transferred.
 The only options Google granted following its IPO were nonqualified stock options and, accordingly, the issue of losing ISO status did not arise.
 Finally, notwithstanding the benefits that Google’s transferable option program offers, it did not prevent the company from effecting a one-for-one option exchange and incurring a related stock-based compensation expense of US $460 million over the life of the new options.

-In 2003, Microsoft implemented a program that afforded employees holding underwater stock options a one-time opportunity to transfer their options to JPMorgan in exchange for cash.49 The program was implemented at the same time that Microsoft started granting restricted stock instead of options and was open on a voluntary basis to all holders of vested and unvested options with an exercise price of US $33 or more (at the time of the implementation of the program, the company’s stock traded at US $26.50).
+In 2003, Microsoft implemented a program that afforded employees holding underwater stock options a one-time opportunity to transfer their options to JPMorgan in exchange for cash.49 The program was implemented at the same time that Microsoft started granting restricted stock instead of options, and it was open on a voluntary basis to all holders of vested and unvested options with an exercise price of US $33 or more (at the time of the implementation of the program, the company’s stock traded at US $26.50).
 Employees were given a one-month election period to participate in the program, and once an employee chose to participate, all of that employee’s eligible options were required to be tendered.
 Employees who transferred options were given a cash payment in installments, dependent upon their continued service with Microsoft.

 The methods used by Google and Microsoft require consideration of tax and accounting implications and required the filing of a registration statement under the Securities Act in connection with short sales made by the purchasers of the options to hedge their exposure.
-To date, these methods have not been adopted by other companies and it is to be expected that most companies will continue to conduct more conventional repricings to address underwater options.
+To date, these methods have not been adopted by other companies, and it is to be expected that most companies will continue to conduct more conventional repricings to address underwater options.

 The current market realignment has not yet continued for long enough to generally justify a significant number of repricings.
 Trends over the last decade have shown a tendency to avoid repricing when possible.
 Continued examples of market resilience and feasibility of alternative compensation practices have subsided the widespread occurrence of repricings.
 Nevertheless, while underwater option repricings may not rise to the levels following the financial crisis of 2008, companies will likely always require the ability to reprice underwater options upon certain market fluctuation or individual corporate circumstances, especially those that last for longer periods in tight labor markets.